sveltejs/kit/documentation/docs/20-core-concepts/60-state-management.md

 ## Managing forms

-If you are coming from regular Svelte, you may be used to do something like this when creating a form to react to user input:
+If you are coming from regular Svelte, you may be used to doing something like this when creating a form to react to user input:

 ```svelte
 /// file: send-message/+page.svelte